ivanblinov2k17/diplom/README.md

 ## List of scientific articles

-### An image secret sharing method based on Shamir Secret Sharing
+### An image secret sharing method based on Shamir Secret Sharing 2018

-Method based on Naor Shamir 1995
+Method based on Naor Shamir 1995, proposes a method without growing file size and losses in quality or contrast

 ### Long Article with theorems

+Probably not really connected to our theme, but some useful references ther

 ### Multi Secret Image Rajput

+Sometimes (n, n+1) MSIS provide partial information about image with k < n shares, provides mehod to disable this
+Also uses modular arithmetics to reduce time spent on decrypting

 ### Shamir's article